frankshearar/Home/Support-package-renames.md

 Renamed packages will transfer a percentage of their downloads equally between the replacements that have `Transfer Popularity` checked.
 In other words, the replacement packages will have increased popularity scores.
 On the other hand, the renamed package will have a decreased popularity score.
 This transfer only affects popularity scoring, NuGet.org and Visual Studio will display packages' original downloads.

 > **NOTE**: A package with both outgoing and incoming transfers will "ignore" the incoming downloads.
 The transferred incoming downloads are effectively lost.

+### Visual Studio

+Visual Studio's search rankings will reflect popularity transfers due to package renames.
+However, package renames information will NOT appear in Visual studio.
+This will be added in the future.